truchas/truchas/src/truchas/communication/doc/parallel_communication.md

 All procedures are collective and must be called by all processes in the communicator.

-The distribute and collate subroutines have an array argument that is only referenced on the IO process with an expected size of `N` say.
+The gather and scatter subroutines have an array argument that is only referenced on the IO process with an expected size of `N` say.
 Other processes, which still must pass an array to the argument, may pass a 0-sized array.
 The following idiom is a compact but still readable way